 To learn more about the firm’s pro bono work, we encourage you to view the most recent Ropes & Gray Pro Bono Newsletter.

-Ropes & Gray demonstrates its ongoing commitment to public service by actively encouraging its lawyers and staff to engage in pro bono work and by valuing this work equally for the purposes of associate reviews and compensation.
-Ropes & Gray’s commitment to pro bono work is facilitated by an active pro bono committee, chaired by partners Chris Conniff, Matthew Cox and Jennifer Rikoski which identifies and considers prospective initiatives, and by a director of pro bono legal services and her staff, who administer and foster the firm’s program.
+Ropes & Gray demonstrates its ongoing commitment to public service by actively encouraging all of its attorneys firmwide to engage in pro bono work.
+In addition, for the purposes of associate reviews and compensation, the firm gives equal credit for time spent on pro bono matters and on representing the firm's paying clients.
+Our commitment to pro bono work is facilitated by a pro bono committee that identifies and evaluates prospective initiatives.
+The committee is chaired by partners Chris Conniff, Matthew Cox and Jennifer Rikoski; Roz Garbose Nasdor, director of pro bono legal services, administers the firm’s pro bono program with the assistance of a pro bono support team.